angelo-munoz/aws-certification/solutions-architect-pro/database.md

 ## Redshift
 - cross-region backup.
 Use `snapshot copy grant` feature that allows the destination region to decrypt using that key.

+## DynamoDB
+- primary key = partition key alone OR partition key + sort key
+- global secondary index doesn't support strongly consistent reads.
+See [Read Consistency](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/HowItWorks.ReadConsistency.html)
+- Use [Conditional Writes](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/WorkingWithItems.html#WorkingWithItems.ConditionalUpdate) to prevent race conditions or catch-22's where multiple writers need to both write to the table.
+Ex: only update `price` to 8 if `price` is currently 10.
+That way, before you update, you get the current item, and add it to the conditional statement.